kklingenberg/s3-event-bridge/README.md

 For each lambda invocation, the following steps happen in order:

-1. The lambda event (an S3 event) is split into groups that represent single triggers, according to configuration.
-2. For each trigger, the relevant input files are pulled from S3 and copied into a temporary folder.
+1. The relevant input files are pulled from S3 and copied into a temporary folder.
 A signature snapshot of each file is taken.
-3. The handler program is invoked for each trigger, and each temporary folder is given as an environment variable.
+2. The handler program is invoked.
+The temporary folder is passed to the handler program as an environment variable.
-4. After the handler program exits, another signature snapshot is taken from the files in the temporary folder.
+3. After the handler program exits, another signature snapshot is taken from the files in the temporary folder.
 Each signature difference from the one in step 2 causes the event bridge to upload the files to S3 (to the same bucket, or a new one).